 The next thing you should try to find out is the process through which the story was brought to fruition.
 Typically, the broad outline of the entire story is laid down during the planning stages.
 That’s right: what happens at the end of an anime series is, more often than not, decided before the screenwriter even puts pen to paper for the first episode’s script.
 The research that I did on another mecha series suggests that this outline is usually just 2-3 sentences per episode, and is not completely set in stone.
 Details—such as exactly when a particular character dies—may be modified, though the overall outcome rarely changes.
 Sometimes, as Takahiro Sakurai (McGillis) and Masaya Matsukaze (Gaelio) revealed in an S1 interview, the voice actors are even provided with information about character deaths at the time of the audition!
 Next, the team kneads out detailed settings of the world, developing official glossaries encompassing the names of the show’s core technology: in IBO‘s case “Ahab Reactors” and the like.
-These need not be need to be set in stone, but someone will be assigned to keep track of any changes or additions to the list of key terms.
+These need not be set in stone, but someone will be assigned to keep track of any changes or additions to the list of key terms.
 Only then can the writing team start work on the episode scripts, and at this point, other scriptwriters are often brought in, especially for longer series—IBO has already seen seven additional individuals credited for its scripts.